 Relevance to keywords

-You must prioritize the tags on your webpage, the most primary heading tag is the h1 tag and least important is the h6 tag.
+You must prioritize the tags on your webpage, the primary heading tag is the h1 tag, and the least important is the h6 tag.

 In the HTML version, the heading tags from h1 to h6 form a top-down hierarchy.